Methods for simulating string-net states and anyons on a digital quantum computer: Introduction

-While realizing such topologically ordered states in physical systems is extremely challenging due to their long-range entanglement, recent advances in the fabrication of controlled quantum systems---including programmable superconducting qubits~\cite{supremacy:2019, Satzinger2021} and Rydberg atomic arrays~\cite{semeghini:2021,ruben:2021,samajdar:2021}---offer promising platforms for their realization.
-In the era of \emph{noisy-intermediate-scale-quantum} (NISQ), quantum simulations are intrinsically noisy and limited by the size~\cite{Preskill2018} and thus an efficient scheme with shallow quantum circuits is highly desirable.
+While the realization of such topologically ordered states in physical systems is extremely challenging due to their long-range entanglement, recent advances in the fabrication of controlled quantum systems---including programmable superconducting qubits~\cite{supremacy:2019, Satzinger2021} and Rydberg atomic arrays~\cite{semeghini:2021,ruben:2021,samajdar:2021}---offer promising platforms for their realization.
+In the \emph{noisy-intermediate-scale-quantum} (NISQ) era, quantum simulations are intrinsically noisy and limited by the size~\cite{Preskill2018} and thus an efficient scheme with shallow quantum circuits is highly desirable.

 In this work, we show that generic string-net (ground) states can be efficiently realized and manipulated on a digital quantum computer with shallow unitary circuits.
 This work generalizes and goes beyond the algorithm recently implemented experimentally in Ref~\cite{Satzinger2021}.
 Our protocol allows a preparation of topologically ordered states with $\mathcal{O}(l)$-depth quantum circuits of local gates, where $l$ is the smaller of the width and the height of the system.
 Moreover, it is possible to characterize the topological order of the prepared states by entanglement and braiding statistics measurements.
 The creation and manipulation of the localized anyonic quasiparticles in the abelian and non-abelian phases rely on string-like quantum circuits.
 The depth of the required circuits is constant for abelian anyons and scales linearly with the separation of the non-abelian anyons.
 Based on the anyonic braiding, we also show how the fusion of anyons can be determined by an efficient interferometry measurements.
 This completes a toolkit for simulating the underlying TQFT of the string-net model.
 As a result, the scheme can be viewed as an efficient mapping from the gate-based computation to an anyon-based computation~\cite{Freedman:2002}.
-Due to the inherent noise of NISQ devices, efficient algorithms become particularly important for getting reliable results.
+Due to the inherent noise of NISQ devices, efficient algorithms become particularly important for obtaining reliable results.
 A special case of our protocol has already been used to realize $\mathbb{Z}_2$ topological order on the 31-qubit Sycamore quantum processor~\cite{Satzinger2021}.